rohankangale2011/node-clustering/README.md

 ### Features
-* [Node]: Server running on node
+* [Node] - Server running on node
-* [Express]: Nodejs framework for interacting with request/response from the web/front-end
+* [Express] - Nodejs framework for interacting with request/response from the web/front-end
-* [cluster]: Node module <strong>cluster</strong> for implementing clustering in the node application
+* [cluster] - Node module <strong>cluster</strong> for implementing clustering in the node application